elegantchaos/Files/README.md

 A File/Folder abstraction.

+The abstraction in similar to [this one by John Sundell](https://github.com/JohnSundell/Files), but makes a few different decisions.

+It's not as complete yet as that one - I'm just adding things as I need them.

 ## FilesKit

-Desktop/shell support built on top of the basic Files library.
+This adds desktop/shell support built on top of the basic Files library.

-Requires AppKit/UIKit (depending on the platform you build it for).
+It requires AppKit/UIKit (depending on the platform you build it for), which is why it's a separate library.